-The sarcophagus was put up on a green granite pedestal and contains a nest of six coffins: one made of soft iron, another of mahogany, two others of lead, one of ebony and finally the last one of oak.
+The sarcophagus was put up on a green granite pedestal and contains a nest of five coffins: one made of soft iron, another of mahogany, two others of lead, and one of ebony.
 Napoleon is dressed in his Colonel’s uniform (of the cavalry of the Guard) which bears his sash of the Légion d’Honneur.
 His hat rests on his legs.

 On the floor, a polychrome mosaic illustrates the main battles of the Empire, while twelve huge Victory statues by Pradier are mounted up against the pillars of the crypt.
 A circular gallery houses ten white marble bas-reliefs by Simart, all showing episodes from Napoleon’s reign.
 Halfway along the gallery, there is a vault containing the coffin of the King of Rome, transferred there on 15th December, 1940, and placed under a marble slab in the crypt on 18th December, 1969.
 Over the tomb stands a statue by Simart representing Napoleon as a Roman emperor.

 Inside the church, two side chapels contain the tombs of Joseph and Jerôme Bonaparte.
 The gilt bees on the walls of the chapel of Saint-Jerôme serve to remind visitors that the Emperor’s coffin lay here while the crypt was being transformed.